sand361049/rest-assured/notes/chained_api.md

 # What is chained API call ?

+Chaining API calls allows you to call an API and then pass some data from this first API call onto subsequent API calls.

 suppose you have to delete a user with username "bekar_user"

 and there is two APIs